What Is Structural Editing?

 Fiction Structural Editing Looks At:

 - Story – does it make sense, is it satisfying, interesting and entertaining?
 Does it leave the reader satisfied, or is it full of plot holes?
-Does it add up to a coherent whole, or leave the reader frustrated?
+Does it add up to a coherent whole, or does it leave the reader frustrated?
 Is it sufficiently original, or is it a patchwork of cliches?
 Are the events believable?
 Fiction is held to higher standards of plausibility than real life – and if the events are believable, would they happen like this?
 Or are there changes which could be made which would make the story more convincing?
-Perhaps by an explanation which removes the need for implausible coincidences.
+Perhaps by a small alteration which removes the need for implausible coincidences.

 - Character & Dialogue – do the characters behave, think and talk like real people?
 Are they convincing?
 Do they develop in believable ways?
 Or do they sometimes do things out of character just to keep the story moving?